tda-qchem/tda-qchem-explorations/docs/water_clusters_W6_isomers_vibrations.md

 were taken from the literature.
 The first step involved the geometry optimization and frequency calculations.
 The latter confirmed that the optimized geometries correspond to the ground electronic state, and yielded a set of $3N_{at} - 6$ = 48 normal modes for each isomer.
 Secondly, for each normal mode of each isomer, we generated 20 (an arbitrary value) structures by distorting the equilibrium structure in $+\vec{v}$ and $-\vec{v}$ directions, where $\vec{v}$ represents a normal mode vector.
 This led to 21 geometries in total (including the equilibrium geometry).
 The extreme displacements of nuclei were calculated assuming the classical turing point (in a simple harmonic model of vibrations) multiplied by 4 (an arbitrary value).

-All calculations were done in the AMS software using PyADF and in-house scripts (available [here](../data/water_clusters_W6_isomers)), using the non-relativistic Hamiltonian, the DFT method with the PBE0 functional, and the TZ2P basis set.
+All calculations were done in the AMS software using PyADF and in-house scripts (available [in `data` directory](../data/water_clusters_W6_isomers)), using the non-relativistic Hamiltonian, the DFT method with the PBE0 functional, and the TZ2P basis set.

-The vibrations of all isomers can be explored in a Jupyter notebook (also available [here](../data/water_clusters_W6_isomers)).
+The vibrations of all isomers can be explored in a Jupyter notebook (also available [in `data` directory](../data/water_clusters_W6_isomers)).
 The gif below presents one of the selected modes:

 ![type:video](./videos/water_clusters_W6_isomers_vibrations/W6_prism_mp2_mode_20.mp4)